 Later “U” is pronounced as “oo” which is the celestial vibration of conservation.
 One should be absolutely composed while chanting.
 It is a note that carries a pitch slightly lower likewise the first letter and impacts on introspection are different.

 Never overlook the chant as something mere, and outdated.
-The aum sound is universal in nature sung in school assemblies and often put forward by our elders, who taught us that our surrounding environment makes a sound as hum if we listen carefully.
+The aum sound is universal, sung in school assemblies and often put forward by our elders, who taught us that our surrounding environment makes a sound as hum if we listen carefully.

 The true yogis of the past and present who infuse their existence with the divine Aum, have preached with their very lives the essence of Aum.
 During the time of Pooja and kirtan, the chanting of this sacred term in rhythm with the instruments creates a positive aura around those involved in the chant.

-What we all remember to do is merely open our mouths and allow a sound to issue forth which is nothing much than squandering one’s energy and time.
-Belief is what makes an ordinary mortal to seek out the limitless, birthless and infinite thus, it is everything, so acknowledge that while you are chanting then no doubt the experience will be peaceful and divine.
+What we all remember to do is merely open our mouths and allow a sound to issue forth.
+It is nothing much than squandering one’s energy and time.
+Belief is what makes an ordinary mortal seek out the limitless, birthless and infinite.
+Thus, it is everything, so acknowledge that while you are chanting then no doubt the experience will be peaceful and divine.